 length of course

-This whole year course is for adults who have below Level 2 Functional Maths skills – it will help you feel more confident in using numbers for everyday things like money, time, distance, shape and position.
+This whole year course is funded for adults who have below Level 2 Functional Maths skills – it will help you feel more confident in using numbers for everyday things like money, time, distance, shape and position and gain a qualification.

-The course runs term-time (no classes during school holidays) from 6th October 2020 until June/July 2021; there will be an opportunity to sit assessments after 55 hours of lessons.
+The course runs term-time (no classes during school holidays) from 31st October 2023 until the 21st May 2024; you will sit the assessment after 55 hours of lessons.

 Previous Experience and Knowledge Needed?

 No previous experience required.
-All learners are required to complete an initial assessment / screening of Maths levels prior to enrolment on the course – please telephone the office on 01223 712340 to discuss.
+All learners are required to attend an initial assessment / screening of Maths levels prior to enrolment on the course – please telephone the office on 01223 712340 to make an appointment.

 You will be required to sign a form agreeing to exam dates.
 Fees are only incurred if you do not attend exam dates as agreed.